evmckinney9/eisvogel/README.md

 # eisvogel
-A Markdown -> LateX -> PDF workflow for writing my homework and notes for graduate school.
+A Markdown -> LateX -> PDF workflow for writing my homework and notes.

 ![Looks like](examples/basic-example/preview.png)